The-AI-Alliance/microsite-template/README-instructions.md

 1. Add your initial custom content for the pages in the `docs` directory.
 Delete the files you don't use, e.g., `second_page.markdown` and the `nested` folder.
 (They are there to provide examples.)
 1. Add your initial custom content to the `README.md`.
 1. **If** you plan to publish the website from the `latest` branch, merge changes to that branch from `main`.
+1. Edit the content of `AGENTS.md`, a helper file for coding agents, and `SECURITY.md`, which defines the project security policy, as appropriate.
 1. Edit the repo's _Settings_.
     1. On the repo's home page in GitHub, click the _Settings_ "gear" on the upper right-hand side.
     1. Scroll down to _Features_ and click _Discussions_ to enable them (unless you don't want them; in this case, remove the URL on the `docs/contributing.markdown` page!).